zuozhenggh/learning-library/data-management-library/od4h-bdc-adw/od4h/content.md

 # Connecting Oracle DataSource for Apache Hadoop (OD4H) on Big Data Service to Autonomous Data Warehouse
-## Before You Begin
+## Introduction

-This 15-minute lab walks you through the steps to connecting OD4H on Big Data Service to Autonomous Data Warehouse.Let's say you have a table called EmployeeData on your ADW service and you want to map the corresponding columns of the EmployeeData table to the corresponding columns of the external table., In this lab, you will create an EmployeeData table on your ADW service and create the Hive DDL for creating the external table referencing the Oracle Table.
+This 15-minute lab walks you through the steps to connecting OD4H on Big Data Service to Autonomous Data Warehouse (ADW).

-### Background
+### About Product/Technology
 You can access Hadoop on from Autonomous Data Warehouse using Oracle DataSource For Apache Hadoop on Big Data Service.

 Oracle DataSource for Apache Hadoop (OD4H) does not require creating a new table.
 You can start working with OD4H using the following steps: